lorenzojkrl/rxjs-primer/README.md

 “An Observer is a consumer of values delivered by an Observable.
 Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: next, error, and complete.“, [rxjs.dev](https://rxjs.dev/guide/observer).

-“Observers are just objects with three callbacks, one for each type of notification that an Observable may deliver“.

 ### What are notifications?
 An Observable will always deliver one of the following three types of values, called notifications: